fdeblasio/pokeemerald-expansion/notes.md

 - More mugshots for other bosses?
 - Readjust wild/trainer levels so that parties aren't overpowered?
 - Go back and make rematch levels stronger/more consistent (don't forget to update evolutions)
-    - Figure out intermittent rematch levels (for example rematch 2 levels for trainers after Petalburg or rematch 2/3 levels for trainers after Fortree)
 - Edit Winona's text to change Bird to Flying?
 - Elite Four rematches (wouldn't need to use Match Call, could probably do if statement in scripts.inc)
 - 6th rematches for trainers post-Elite Four?
 (Might not work due to running out of trainer space)